Gloucester County, New Brunswick

-Gloucester County (2016 population 78,444) is located in the northeastern corner of New Brunswick, Canada.
+Gloucester County (2021 population 78,256) is located in the northeastern corner of New Brunswick, Canada.
 Fishing, mining and forestry are the major industries in the county.
 The eastern section of the county is known for its Acadian culture.
+The county is named for Princess Mary, Duchess of Gloucester and Edinburgh.

 Census subdivisions

 Communities

-There are nineteen municipalities within the county (listed by 2016 population):
+There are 19 municipalities within the county.
+They are listed below by 2016 population:

 First Nations

 There is one First Nations reservation in Gloucester County (listed with 2016 population):

 Parishes

 The county is subdivided into ten parishes (listed by 2016 population):